EducationalTestingService/rsmtool/doc/getting_started.rst

 Installation
 ============
-Note that RSMTool only works with Python >=3.6 and <3.7.
+Note that RSMTool currently only works with Python 3.6.x.

 Installing with conda
 ----------------------